A travel card needs to be presented upon entry. We can assist in processing your travel card.

 - Super Rush Processing: 30 minutes

-The Mexico Tourist Card (Land) is valid for 180 days after arrival.
-In addition, it is a Single Entry visa and allows for a maximum stay of 180 days Total
+The Mexican Tourist Card (Air) is valid for 180 days after arrival.
+It allows for a single entry with a maximum stay of 180 days Total.

-Travelers who want to visit Mexico must have a passport with at least 6 months validity from the planned date of entry.
+Travelers who want to visit Mexico must have their passport with at least 6 month validity from the planned date of entry.

 The Mexican government requires that you apply within 30 days of your arrival.
 However, you are free to apply with iVisa at any time, as we will review your application for accuracy and queue your order until it's the correct time to process your application.

 Yellow Fever vaccine is required if traveling from a country with risk of yellow fever transmission.